awslabs/crossplane-on-eks/README.md

-# AWS Blueprints for Crossplane
+# Blueprints for Crossplane on Amazon EKS
-> **Note**: AWS Blueprints for Crossplane is under active development and should be considered a pre-production framework.
+> **Note**: AWS Blueprints for Crossplane on Amazon Elastic Kubernetes Service is under active development and should be considered a pre-production framework.

 Welcome to the AWS Crossplane Blueprints.

 ## Introduction
-[AWS](https://aws.amazon.com/) Crossplane Blueprints is an open source repo to bootstrap EKS Clusters and provision AWS resources with a library of [Crossplane Compositions (XRs)](https://crossplane.io/docs/master/concepts/composition.html) with Composite Resource Definitions (XRDs).
+[AWS](https://aws.amazon.com/) Crossplane Blueprints is an open source repo to bootstrap Amazon Elastic Kubernetes Service Clusters. and provision AWS resources with a library of [Crossplane Compositions (XRs)](https://crossplane.io/docs/master/concepts/composition.html) with Composite Resource Definitions (XRDs).

 Compositions in this repository enable platform teams to define and offer bespoke AWS infrastructure APIs to the teams of application developers based on